 BMO's ‘studio branch’ measures less than 900 square feet.
 As banks build smaller and smaller branches, one question remains: How tiny can these nanobranches get?

-Wells Fargo is launching a new branch concept -- what it’s calling “the neighborhood bank format” -- with a footprint one-third of the size of a typical location.
+Wells Fargo's new branch concept -- what it calls “the neighborhood bank format” -- has a footprint one-third of the size of a typical location.
 Take a look.

 As societal attitudes towards the LGBT community have evolved, so too have financial marketers’ approach to this lucrative target market.
 What are banks doing and why?